Walt Disney World Room Only Reservations vs. Vacation Packages

-- You can change or cancel your reservation without penalty up until 45 days in advance.
-If you cancel 44 days or less in advance, there is a cancellation fee of $200.
-However, starting with 2014 packages, cancellations made 44 days to 2 days prior to arrival have a cancellation fee of $200 per package, but if reservations are cancelled 1 day prior to arrival through scheduled day of arrival, the full package price is non-refundable.
+- You can change or cancel your reservation without penalty up until 45 days in advance (2016 rules: 31 days).
+Cancellations made 44 days (2016 rules: 30 days) to 2 days prior to arrival have a cancellation fee of $200 per package, but if reservations are cancelled 1 day prior to arrival or later, the full package price is non-refundable.
 You’ll also lose any nonrefundable elements, such as travel insurance and airfare — see below.
 No-shows will not receive a refund.